lackhand/princess/typography.md

 The technology I'm using has trouble with markdown inside details; this _should_ work, but mightn't.

+{%- comment -%}
+There's a version with capture groups & explicitly markdownifying it that works but is awful.
+{%- endcomment -%}

 | A table heading | A second table heading |
 |---|---|
 | Some table data | Some more table data |

 Sometimes, definitions will be presented low protocol:

+A term
-A term : Its definition or description
+: Its definition or description
 {:}

 But at other times, you'll encounter them looking more like a table: